Roles and responsibilities of contractors certified by the Joint Certification Program

 On this page

 Contractors certified in the Joint Certification Program are eligible to:

-- bid on contracts that require access to military critical technical data
+- bid on contracts that require access to militarily critical technical data

-- request military critical technical data that is controlled by the Canadian Department of National Defence and the United States Department of Defense
+- request militarily critical technical data that is controlled by the Canadian Department of National Defence and the United States Department of Defense

 - attend restricted gatherings where technical data is presented